 Every year we send out doctors, nurses, logistics experts, administrators and other professionals who work directly in the field alongside local medical staff.

-Our decision to intervene in times of crisis is based solely on our independent assessment and people’s needs, not on political, economic or religious interests.
+Our decision to intervene in times of crisis is based solely on our independent assessment and people’s needs, and not on political, economic, or religious interests.

-We take action in response to disasters
+We respond to disasters

 We provide health care